Bwodetzki/turtlebot_navigation/README.md

 ## Demos of Files
 Running turtle_path_following.py with the default parameters will generate a random environment and a random path and use a trained model to attempt to reach the goal.
 The path generation takes a long time.

-## TODO:
-1. Decide what environment we want to use and implement the environment in pybullet.
-    - I see two options for a base environment for this class, one is a bunch of randomly generated rectangles as obstacles, and the other is a bunch of randomly generated tables and chairs and other more specific items.
-Both provide trainable environment, the former would be easier, the latter would allow us to develop and test the algorithm for a more real worls environment (I think of a roomba)
-2. Develop RRT* algorithm
-3. Develop simple controller so bot can track trajectory
-4. Write midterm report (Due 3/18)
-    - Am I missing something?
-5. Implement autonomy
-6. Final Presentation (Due 4/11)

 ## Useful Resources
 The turtlbot URDF and orginal test code was taken from this repo: https://github.com/erwincoumans/pybullet_robots?tab=readme-ov-file